Octavius-Dante/Arthelais/ex_12/Readme.md

 </br></br>

-*XMl view with enable property for the screen fields*
+*XML view with enable property for the screen fields*

 ```xml